egxdigital/pyscaffold/README.md

 # pyscaffold

-> A CLI tool for scaffolding projects
+> A CLI tool for scaffolding Python projects

+Tested only on Linux so far.

 ## Installation